Kimserey/BlogArchive/20170401_cost_of_living_in_london.md

 - Rent of our 1 bedroom was at 1250 GBP pcm.
 - All bills and tax together was at 250 GBP pcm.

+The apartment was a one bedroom.
+Located in one of the cheapest area, at that time, on the east of London.
+1250 pcm will be one of the cheapest rent that you will be able to find if you do not wish to share like us and decide to take a 1 bedroom apartment.

 Living with my fiancee, we mostly ate at home.
 Our average monthly groceries spending was of 450 GBP.

 - Average monthly groceries spending was of 400 GBP pcm.